Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Parameterized Complexity

 For a critical clique $K$ we let $\mathcal{N}(K) := \bigcup_{K' \in N_\mathcal{C}(K)} K'$ denote the union of its neighbor cliques in the critical clique graph and $\mathcal{N}^2 (K) := \bigcup_{K' \in N_\mathcal{C}^2(K)} K'$ denote the union of the critical cliques at distance exactly two from~$K$.
 The critical clique graph can be constructed in $\mathcal{O}(n+m)$ time~\cite{Hsu}.

-Critical cliques are an important tool for \textsc{EL-Multi-STC}, because every edge between the vertices of some critical clique is not part of any induced $P_3$ in $G$.
-Hence, each such edge~$e$ is strong under any STC-Labeling unless~$\Psi(e)=\emptyset$.
+Critical cliques are an important tool for \textsc{EL-Multi-STC}, because every edge contained in some critical clique is not part of any induced $P_3$ in $G$.
+Hence, each such edge~$e$ is strong under any STC-labeling unless~$\Psi(e)=\emptyset$.
 In the following, we will distinguish between two types of critical cliques.
-We say that $K$~is \emph{closed} if $\mathcal{N}(K)$ forms a clique in $G$ and that~$K$ is \emph{open} otherwise.
-We will see that the number of vertices in open critical cliques is at most $2\ko$.
+We say that a critical clique $K$~is \emph{closed} if $\mathcal{N}(K)$ forms a clique in $G$ and that~$K$ is \emph{open} otherwise.
+The number of vertices in open critical cliques is at most $2\ko$~\cite{GK20}.
 The \iflong main reduction rule of this kernelization describes how to deal with large closed critical cliques.
 Before we give the concrete rules we provide a useful property of closed critical cliques.
+Informally, Lemma~\ref{Lemma: Type two neighbour monochrome} states that edges between a closed critical cliques and a neighbor vertex all behave the same if they have the same strong color~lists.

 \begin{restatable}{lemma}{typetwoneighbor} Let $G=(V,E)$ be a graph, let $K$ be a closed critical clique in~$G$, and let $\Psi: E \rightarrow 2^{\{1,\dots,c\}}$ a mapping for some $c \in \mathds{N}$.
 Moreover, let~$v \in \mathcal{N}(K)$ and~$E' \subseteq E(\{v\}, K)$ such that all $e' \in E'$ have the same strong color list under~$\Psi$.
 Then, there is an optimal STC-labeling $L=(S^1_L, S^2_L, \dots, S^c_L, W_L)$ for $G$ and~$\Psi$ such that $E' \subseteq A$ for some $A \in \{ S^1_L, \dots, S^c_L, W_L \}$. \end{restatable}